Bluff Commando: Origin

-From Commando to Regiment

-Congella Regiment can claim descent from Bluff Commando and other citizen force personnel in the Durban area.
+This unit was one of several 'urban commandos' which were established in 1962, when the Army's focus was on internal security.
+It was transferred from the Commandos to the Citizen Force (South African Infantry Corps) in the 1980s, and renamed 'Congella Regiment'.
+It was disbanded in the 1990s.

 Operations

 With the SADF

 It was raised in 1980 and its first headquarters was at Bluff Commando HQ on Salisbury Island on the SA Navy Base.
 The Regiment was later moved to Blamey Road Montclair.

 By 1990, Durban Regiment, Congella Regiment and 12 Reception Depot were all placed under command of Group 10.
 The regimental badge was based on the Inniskilling Fusiliers castle.

 Congella Regiment was deployed to South West Africa on border duties and also participated in numerous deployments within South Africa to combat internal unrest.

 Congella Regiment had a unique composition in that it had specialist components such as a tactical support team and dog handlers.